luau-lang/luau/rfcs/syntax-safe-navigation-operator.md

 # Safe navigation postfix operator (?)

+**Note**: We have unresolved issues with interaction between this feature and Roblox instance hierarchy.
+This may affect the viability of this proposal.

 ## Summary

 Introduce syntax to navigate through `nil` values, or short-circuit with `nil` if it was encountered.